Our Central Otago Vineyard

 Award Winning Central Otago Wines

 Our hard work has truly paid off.... according to the experts.

-We are happy our hard work is paying off, with wine reviews consistently above 90/100 points across the range.
-Our wines have also won numerous awards, including a Gold Medal in the New World Wine Awards, a Gold Medal in the Air New Zealand Wine Awards and a Silver in Decanter World Wine Awards.
+Our wines consistently earn rave reviews, boasting scores above 90/100 points across the range.
+We've also secured several prestigious awards, including Gold Medals in the New World Wine Awards, Air New Zealand Wine Awards, and NZ International Wine Show, as well as a Silver in the Decanter World Wine Awards.

 Our Unique Place In The World Of Vineyards

 Immigrant's Vineyard is a unique gem, one of the most southern vineyards globally, snugly situated between the charming towns of Alexandra and Clyde in Central Otago.
 The Alexandra basin is celebrated for its warm days and brisk nights, a climate that imparts our wines with intense flavors, striking color, and a robust structure.
 The slower grape ripening process maintains the acidity, delivering exceptional quality.